This method helps community pharmacies provide services to patients in care homes.

 This patient leaflet can help care homes explain summary care records to patients and make sure they fulfil Data Protection Act rules on fair processing.

-The pharmacy and the care home need to establish their own procedures for recording and changing consent, to make sure patients’ choices are upheld and they are not bothered unnecessarily.
+The pharmacy and the care home need to establish their own procedures for recording and changing permission, to make sure patients’ choices are upheld and they are not bothered unnecessarily.
 Permission to view by proxy should be recorded on the patient’s PMR when it’s set up.